 In a lift and shift migration, you move workloads from a source environment to a target environment with minor or no modifications or refactoring.
 The modifications you apply to the workloads to migrate are only the minimum changes you need to make in order for the workloads to operate in the target environment.

 A lift and shift migration is ideal when a workload can operate as-is in the target environment, or when there is little or no business need for change.
 This migration is the type that requires the least amount of time because the amount of refactoring is kept to a minimum.

 There might be technical issues that force a lift and shift migration.
 If you cannot refactor a workload to migrate and cannot decommission the workload, you must use a lift and shift migration.
 For example, it can be difficult or impossible to modify the source code of the workload, or the build process isn't straightforward so producing new artifacts after refactoring the source code might not be possible.

-Lift and shift migrations are the easiest to perform because there is no need for new expertise and your team can use the same set of tools and skills.
+Lift and shift migrations are the easiest to perform because your team can continue to use the same set of tools and skills that they were using before.
 These migrations also support off-the-shelf software.
-Because you migrate existing workloads with minimal refactoring, lift and shift migrations tend to be the quickest, compared to improve and move or rip and replace migrations.
+Because you migrate existing workloads with minimal refactoring, lift and shift migrations tend to be the quickest, compared to improve and move or remove and replace migrations.